Gluten Free Pie Crust

 Place all of the dry ingredients into a large mixing bowl and whisk together.
 Using a Pastry Wheel Cutter or two knives, cut the butter into the flour just until it is distributed evenly and resembles very coarse cornmeal.

-Finally, roll the dough out to approximately 12-inch round and roughly 3/8-inch thick.
-Loosely roll the dough onto the rolling pin, then drape it over the top of the pie plate.
+Finally, roll the dough out to approximately a 12-inch round and roughly 3/8-inch thick.
+Loosely roll the dough onto the rolling pin, then drape it over the pie plate.
 Cut the rough edges of the dough away, then gently lift and reposition it so the dough covers the bottom and sides of the pie plate.
 Tuck the excess dough around the edges under itself and crimp with your fingers, or a fork, or use a Pie Weights or dried beans.
-Place in the center of the oven and bake until the edges of the crust are lightly golden; about 10 minutes.
+Place in the center of the oven and bake until the edges of the crust are lightly golden, about 10 minutes.

 Remove the pie weights and the parchment paper.
 Allow the crust to cool before proceeding with your recipe.